Mac Jones Player Prop Bets for NFL Week 12 | New England vs. Tennessee 11/28/2021

 Matchup vs. Tennessee

-- The 270.7 passing yards the Titans yield per game makes them the NFL's 25th-ranked pass defense this season.
+- The Titans have the NFL's 25th-ranked pass defense this season, yielding 270.7 yards per game through the air.

-- At 1.6 passing TDs allowed per game, the Titans defense is ranked 19th in the league.
+- The Titans have given up 18 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Falcons, Jones completed 84.6% of his pass attempts for 207 yards, while tossing one touchdown with one interception.
+- In last week's outing against the Falcons, Jones threw for 207 yards while completing 84.6% of his passes, while throwing one touchdown with one interception.

 Jones' New England Teammates